thak1996/thak1996/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning HTML, JAVASCRIPT, CSS, SQL, NODE, REACT, etc.
+- 🌱 I’m currently learning HTML, JAVASCRIPT, CSS, Dart, Flutter, etc.
 - 💬 Ask me about the mysteries of the sea.
 - 📫 How to reach me: @thak1996
 - 😄 Pronouns: Thak.